-The use of the word that I will look at here is of-course that to do with the budo world, and specifically the usage promoted by the Dai Nippon Butokukai (1895-1946), and that continues today in one of its spiritual heirs, the Zen Nippon Kendo Renmei (All Japan kendo federation).
-Please note that the Butokukai information presented here relates to Kendo (variously called gekkiken and kenjutsu) but that eventually all arts under the Butokukai ended up using the system (kyudo, jukendo, et al).
+The use of the word that I will look at here is of-course that to do with the budo world, and specifically the usage promoted by the Dai Nippon Butokukai (1895-1946), and that continues today in its spiritual heir, the Zen Nippon Kendo Renmei (All Japan kendo federation).
+Please note that the Butokukai information presented here relates to Kendo (variously called gekken, gekiken, and/or kenjutsu) but that eventually all arts under the Butokukai ended up using the system (kyudo, jukendo, et al).

 Anyway, here is a breakdown of the most important events that went into the system that we have today.
 Items of particular interest are highlighted in bold.